 - (a) Follow the procedure for removal of console.
 (Refer to Section 8.2). - (b) Disconnect the Display wiring harness from the Motor Control module & place console out of the way. - (c) Follow the procedure for removal of water valves.
 (Refer to Section 8.4). - (d) Follow the procedure for removal of Motor Control Module.
 (Refer to Section 8.7). - (e) Follow the procedure for removal of cord set.
-(Refer to Section 8.8). - (f) Remove wiring cover from rear right hand corner of top deck. - (g) Carefully remove the two lid buffers from the front left & right side of the top deck by levering upwards, taking care not to damage the top deck. - (h) Remove the two screws under the buffers securing the top deck to the cabinet. - Lift the top deck upwards and release the two rear tabs. - Lift the top deck clear.
+(Refer to Section 8.8). - (f) Remove wiring cover from rear right hand corner of top deck. - (g) Carefully remove the two lid buffers from the front left & right side of the top deck by levering upwards, taking care not to damage the top deck. - (h) Remove the two screws under the buffers securing the top deck to the cabinet. - (i) Lift the front edge of the top deck upwards and release the two rear tabs. - (j) Lift the top deck clear.

+Refit in reverse manner.
 Note: The inlet nozzle can be removed when the top deck is lifted.